Hoverbear/transit/README.md

 February 22 | Finalized report | Yes
 February 23 | Submit final project | Yes

-Work tasks were tracked in issue [#2](https://github.com/Hoverbear/transit/issues/2).
+A break down of which work tasks were completed by which team members is tracked in issue [#2](https://github.com/Hoverbear/transit/issues/2).

 ### Resources